lpacher/lae/fpga/practicum/1_arty/README.md

 * get familiar with basic Xilinx Design Constraints (XDC) statements
 * run the Xilinx Vivado FPGA implementation flow on a simple RTL design
 * write a simple _Project Mode_ Tcl script to run Vivado synthesis and implementation flows in batch mode
-* locate and review post-synthesis and post-implmentation reports
+* locate and review post-synthesis and post-implementation reports
 * program the FPGA and the external Quad SPI Flash memory
 * write a simple Tcl script to automate the FPGA programming flow in batch mode
 * write a `Makefile` to automate FPGA implementation and programming flows at the command line